rosell-dk/webp-convert/docs/v2.0/converting/options.md

 Default:      true
 Supported by: cwebp
 ```
-If set, the converter will try the a plain "cwebp" command (without specifying a path).
+If set, the converter will try executing cwebp with a plain "cwebp" command (without specifying a path).

 ### `try-discovering-cwebp`
 ```